 Samuel Minerd II was born on May 8, 1897 in Pittsburg, Crawford County, KS, the son of Levi "Springer" and Mary Marie (Wolfe) Minerd.

 Samuel was raised in and around Pittsburg.
-As a young adult, he moved with his parents to Croweburg, KS, where his father worked in the coal mining industry.
+As a young adult, he moved with his parents to Croweburg, Crawford County, where his father worked in the coal mining industry.
+He stood 5 feet, 7½ inches tall and weighed 145 lbs.
+His eyes were brown and his complexion dark.

 At the age of 26, on May 15, 1923, Samuel married Della Holcomb (Sept.
 6, 1906-1985), daughter of William and Ollie (Barnes) Holcomb.
 The couple tied the knot in Olathe, KS, or perhaps in Pittsburg.